William Lucas (actor): Career

 Lucas earned a scholarship to the Northern Theatre School, and trained there.
 He then became an assistant stage manager at the Chesterfield Civic Theatre in the late 1940s.
 Lucas had begun his stage career by the summer of 1950 in Chesterfield and was still active in the theatre in late 1990 in Run for Your Wife.

 His first film acting role was in the film Portrait of Alison (1955), and he later appeared in many Hammer Film Productions such as The Shadow of the Cat (1961).

-He starred in a string of British crime b-movies such as Payroll, The Break, Breakout, and Calculated Risk.
-He usually played strong villain-types (lead villains) but he would also play unhinged, weak characters as well.
+He starred in a string of British crime b-movies such as Payroll, The Break, Breakout and Calculated Risk.
+He usually played strong villain-types (lead villains), but he also played unhinged, weak characters.

-Lucas is probably best known for his role in The Adventures of Black Beauty (1972–1974) as Dr. James Gordon, and in the BBC series Sir Arthur Conan Doyle's Sherlock Holmes as Inspector Lestrade in the episode "A Study in Scarlet" (1968).
+Lucas is probably best known for his role in The Adventures of Black Beauty (1972–1974) as Dr James Gordon, and in the BBC series Sir Arthur Conan Doyle's Sherlock Holmes as Inspector Lestrade in the episode "A Study in Scarlet" (1968).
 He also appeared in The Bill, Doctor Who, Last of the Summer Wine, Sir Francis Drake (TV series) and the ITV soap opera Coronation Street.

 Personal life

-In 1954, Lucas married Doreen Moorehouse (whose stage name was Rowena Ingram).
+In 1954 Lucas married Doreen Moorehouse (whose stage name was Rowena Ingram).
 They had two children.
 After they divorced he married Camilla Idris-Jones.